 Practically as it happens, you’ll get the latest news and information relevant to your chosen Alerts.

-And Google Alerts will lead you to places where you can position your brand value, and hopefully generate interest in you and evangelism for your brand.
+Also, Google Alerts will lead you to places where you can position your brand value, and hopefully generate interest in you and evangelism for your brand.

 For career marketing and job search, use Alerts: